HOW TO SAY “I LOVE YOU” IN PORTUGUESE?

 The most common form of saying “I love you” in Portuguese.
 It is used only between couples.
 It is not very common among friends or family.
 It is usually not used on a first date.
 If someone says, “Amo-te / I love you” you can respond “também te amo / I love you too” or … “EU não te amo / I do not love you.”

-This is an all-round, safe and reasonably average way to express how much you like someone or something.
+This is a safe and reasonably average way to express how much you like someone or something.
 Stronger than “I like you” and less intense than “I love you”.
-Used by couples, friends and family.
+Used by couples, friends, and family.
 It is very commonly used in the early stages of relationships.

-In the initial phase of a relationship comes the passion!
-This is a phrase used by lovers in these first days (or weeks … or months …) where we feel butterflies in the belly.
-In English the translation is: “I am in love with you!”
+In the initial phase of a relationship comes passion!
+This is a phrase used by lovers in these first days (or weeks … or months …) when we feel butterflies in the belly.
+In English, the translation is: “I am in love with you!”

 This phrase conveys the idea of unity: the two people together form one unit and each person’s love is necessary to create one unit of love.
 It is a phrase that characterizes the passion phase!
 “You make me feel complete”/ “You complete me” are fairly good and accurate ways of translating this Portuguese phrase.